PoCInnovation/Workshops/software/17.gRPC/README.md

 - gRPC stands for **g**oogle **R**emote **P**rocedure **C**all.
 - It is a framework developed by Google on top of the [RPC protocol](https://en.wikipedia.org/wiki/Remote_procedure_call).
-- When dealing with gRPC, the data sent between the client and the server is packed in a specific format : protobuffers.
+- When dealing with gRPC, the data sent between the client and the server is packed in a specific format: protobuffers.

 > 💡 Okay, but why do we use protobuf and not JSON ?
-[JSON are nice](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON#json_structure) : they are human-readable, easy to build and to extract.
+[JSON are nice](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON#json_structure): they are human-readable, easy to build and to extract.
 In fact, it is the data serialization method used in a lot of REST APIs.

 **But why gRPC instead of REST ?**